kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   - Creates a COSI driver for their object storage system following the COSI API specs

 ## Design details

+### Important changes between versions

+v1alpha1 to v1alpha2:

+- DeletionPolicy is now a required field.
+This way the user has to explicitly specify it, leaving no room for confusion.

+- DeletionPolicy behavior was clarified.
+This field controls both retention/deletion of both the Bucket object and the underlying OSP bucket.
+This behavior mirrors the Volume Snapshot KEP, which is considered to be the latest best-practice.

+- DeletionPolicy is now a mutable field.

+- Sidecar has a reduced set of permissions.
+It now only reconciles Bucket and BucketAccess and no longer reads Bucket(Access)Class or BucketClaim.
+Keeping Sidecar operations limited in scope helps avoid version skew incompatibility issues between Controller and Sidecar.
+It also means that that COSI Controller updates are more likely to be able to resolve COSI bugs without driver deployments needing to be updated.

+- To support a sidecar with reduced permissions, BucketAccesses now have several status fields that are set by the Controller based on content from the referenced BucketClaim and provision-time BucketAccessClass details.

+- BucketClassName was removed from Bucket spec.
+All BucketClass configurations and parameters are expected to be copied to the Bucket at provision-time to ensure BucketClass mutation over time does not affect ongoing reconciles of Bucket objects, rendering BucketClassName irrelevant.

+- Finalizers that prevent deletion of objects that are referenced by other objects are removed from the design.
+Instead, annotations are used, and the COSI Controller itself manages whether objects are prevented from being cleaned up.
+This comes from a recommendation by sig-storage maintainers that finalizers are often removed by users and therefore don't offer much system stability in the real world.
+These may be added back in the future if needed.

+- The BucketAccess secret now has individually-named fields and no longer holds a JSON blob containing connection/authentication details.
+Several users reported challenges or the inability to configure their applications using the JSON blob and strongly prefer individual fields that can be loaded into environment variables or files as needed.
+COSI chose to not support both JSON blob and individual fields to keep the implementation simpler.

+- A new Sidecar gRPC call was added for validating statically-provisioned Buckets have a viable OSP backend bucket.

+- BucketClaim status `BucketName` was changed to `BoundBucketName` for API clarity.

+- BucketInfo no longer has a top-level `BucketName` field.
+It is not necessary for end-user Pods to know the name of the Bucket resource, and each protocol may have a different need or nomenclature for.
+For example, S3 will return the OSP bucket ID, but Azure does not need to return such information.

 ### COSI Architecture